2019 Aggie Days Teacher Info

 * Formal demonstrations (Beef, and Cow Milking) are conducted at frequent intervals throughout the day.Times will be posted.

 * Ask questions and encourage your students to inquire.
 This can be accomplished through either preparing a questionnaire for the students or asking them to develop a questionnaire keeping in mind the exhibitors that are participating.
 A listing of the exhibitors will be posted by the middle of February and will be updated on a regular basis.

 * Remind your supervisors/helpers to have the students in their group remain at a presentation booth for the entire presentation.
 Most of the presentations last only a few minutes.

 * Please ensure that all Aggie Days visitors know the location of the wash stands so that they may wash their hands after touching the animals.
 Hand sanitizer dispensers will also be located throughout the exhibition hall.

 * Alberta's agriculture means animals, and hay and straw dust.
-Teachers are asked to be aware of any students with allergic problems well before the date of their Aggie Days visit.
-These students might be medicated before arival or asked not to attend this excursion.
+Teachers are asked to be aware of any students with allergies well before the date of their Aggie Days visit.

 * It is recommended that each child have a nametag, which also includes the school phone number.

 * It is policy that each child attending Aggie Days wears a lost child wristband.
 These wristbands must have an available supervisors number on it so we can reach you in the case of a lost child.
 This could be a parent or teacher, but we ask you do not put your school's office number on this band.